Jim Laker: 1949 to 1950–51

 In 1949, Laker played in only one of the four Tests against New Zealand even though he took 122 wickets in the season.
 In this series, England chose Eric Hollies, a leg spinner, in all the matches and Laker's only selection was in the final Test at The Oval when he replaced Les Jackson, a pace bowler, as an extra spinner for the venue.
 The match was drawn and Laker, bowling well, took 4/78 in New Zealand's second innings.
 England had no overseas tour in the winter of 1949–50.

 In 1950, Laker took eight wickets for only two runs in an innings in a Test trial at Bradford Park Avenue when playing for England against "The Rest".
 The match, scheduled for three days, began on Wednesday, 31 May with a chill wind blowing.
 The wicket had been uncovered and was drying after recent rain, which meant that a spinning delivery would act unpredictably when pitched.
 Laker took full advantage.
 He set an attacking leg side field and bowled around the wicket, concentrating on line and length with minimal flight, which gave the batsmen no time to come forward to the pitch of the ball.
 Some balls would gain extra bite from the pitch surface and rear up while others would "turn" to an unexpected degree.
 The Rest were all out before lunch for only 27.
 Batting conditions improved afterwards and England went on to win by an innings inside two days.
 As a Test trial, the match was of no use to the selectors and it was argued afterwards that the pitch should have been covered or, failing that, the England team should have batted first.
 One certainty that the match ensured was that Laker would play in the first Test that summer against the West Indies.
-Unfortunately, Laker injured his hand when batting in the Test, which impaired his bowling.
+Laker injured his hand when batting in the Test, which impaired his bowling.
 He took only one wicket in the match, which England won, and the selectors decided to leave him out of the team thereafter.
 Without him, England lost the series one to three.